tomsquest/docker-radicale/README.md

 ### Option 2: Force the user/group ids on `docker run`

-The user and group Ids used in the container can be overridden when the container is run.
+The user and group ids used in the container can be overridden when the container is run.
-This is done with the `UID` and `GID` env variables, eg. `docker run -e UID=123 -e GID=456 ...`.
+This is done with the `UID` and `GID` env variables, e.g. `docker run -e UID=123 -e GID=456 ...`.
 This will force all operations to be run with this UID/GID.

 :warning: The **`--read-only`** run flag cannot be used in this case.